 AUTHOR EVENT Julie Flavell with The Howe Dynasty: The Untold Story of a Military Family and the Women Behind Britain's Wars for America, December 2, 2021

-AMERICAN INSPIRATION VIRTUAL AUTHOR EVENT Writing History with from the Archives: Civil War Manuscripts, December 9, 2021
+AMERICAN INSPIRATION VIRTUAL AUTHOR EVENT Writing History with

 H. W. Brands, December 7, 2021